fastify/fastify-oauth2/README.md

     // custom query param that will be passed to callbackUri
     access_type: 'offline', // will tell Google to send a refreshToken too },
-});
+  pkce: 'S256'
+  // check if your provider supports PKCE,
+  // in case they do,
+  // use of this parameter is highly encouraged
+  // in order to prevent authorization code interception attacks });
 ```